 10.0a RLC/MAC block structure

 Different RLC/MAC block structures are defined for data transfers and for control message transfers.
-The RLC/MAC block structures for data transfers are different for GPRS and EGPRS, whereas the same RLC/MAC block structure is used for control message transfers.
+The RLC/MAC block structures for data transfers are different for GPRS and (EC-) EGPRS, whereas the same RLC/MAC block structure is used for control message transfers.

 10.0a.1 GPRS RLC/MAC block for data transfer